BrettMayson/HEMTT/book/configuration/index.md

 ### Main Prefix

-The `mainprefix` option allows you to set a the root prefix for your project, used before the `prefix` option.
+The `mainprefix` option allows you to set the root prefix for your project, used before the `prefix` option.
 This is currently only used by [`hemtt launch`](../commands/launch.md).

 **.hemtt/project.toml**